addr2data/webinar-01/README.rst

 		+ last: Broadcast address

-- If traffic for a particular Subnet is routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *public* subnet.
+- If traffic for a particular Subnet can be routed to an Internet Gateway (based on the Route Table association), then it is considered to be a *public* subnet.

 - For an Instance on a *public* subnet to communicate over the Internet with IPv4, it must have a *Public IPv4 address* or an *Elastic IP address*.